flowerchecker/kindwise-api-client/README.md

 import base64
 from datetime import datetime

-from kindwise.core import InputType from kindwise.models import PlantIdentification from kindwise.plant import PlantApi
+from kindwise.models import PlantIdentification from kindwise.plant import PlantApi

 api = PlantApi(api_key='your_api_key')
 # this creates one identification composed of 5 images(not 5 different identifications)
 #
-# as input image is accepted path to an image(InputType.PATH), base64 encoded bytes or string(InputType.BASE64),
+# as input image is accepted path to an image(str / pathlib.Path), base64 encoded stream(bytes/string), stream(bytes/string),
-# file object in byte mode(InputType.FILE), or byte stream(InputType.STREAM).
-#
-# by default is used (InputType.PATH)
-# all image types are in kindwise.core.InputType enum
-#
-# you cannot mix different types of input in one identification
+# or file object(supports read,seek and mode methods)
 images = ['path/to/image1.jpg', 'path/to/image2.jpg', 'path/to/image3.jpg', 'path/to/image4.jpg', 'path/to/image5.jpg']
 # details included in identification
 details = ['common_names', 'taxonomy', 'image']